lucasulfenborg/boardsearch-chrome/README.md

 ![Repo Icon](images/icon128.png)

-Since 4chan boards expire, making it so your booksmarks stops working, I've created this extension to quickly find the boards you're looking for.
+Since 4chan boards expire, making it so your bookmarks stops working, I've created this extension to quickly find the boards you're looking for.

 ![Repo Icon](images/preview.png)